basilstotz/ltsp-pnp/README.md

 * To upgrade the clients: Upgrade the server

 * To change IP address of server

+To propagate changes to clients you must run:

-run "sudo /opt/ltsp-pnp/bin/ltsp-pnp-update-image"
+"sudo /opt/ltsp-pnp/bin/ltsp-pnp-update-image"

-This command clones the server for all clients.
+This command clones all server features to all clients.